LogtalkDotOrg/logtalk3/tools/ports/NOTES.md

 Overview
 --------

-The `ports.lgt` source file defines a simple box model (as in the debugger) port profiler tool.
-It's inspired by the ECLiPSe `port_profiler` tool.
-It can be loaded using the query:
+The `ports.lgt` source file defines a simple predicate execution box model port profiler tool (inspired by the ECLiPSe `port_profiler` tool).
+The box model is the same used in the debugger tool.
+This tool can be loaded using the query:

 	| ?- logtalk_load(ports(loader)).